 Our current Disaster Relief page contains up-to-date information on any Disaster Relief Midwest Food Bank is currently providing.
 We ask that you pray for those who are displaced and hungry first, and if your need to help persists, please consider a monetary donation to Midwest Food Bank.
 Financial donations give us the flexibily to quickly and efficiently respond. $5,000 in donations invested allows MFB to provide a truckload of supplies valued at $30,000.
 To donate to our disaster relief efforts, click here.
 You may also text @MFB to 52014.
 Thank you for your concern and your heart to help those struggling from catastrophic circumstances.

 Bringing Together a Disaster Relief Team

 With prayer and passion, processes were put in place that would increase storage capacity, improve distribution efficiency, and serve more people in a more efficient manner.
 With the help of both longtime and new volunteers, the goal started to come to fruition.
 Even with this expanded reach, Midwest Food Bank’s services continued to come at no cost to the recipients.

 Today, we have a fleet of trucks and a team of volunteer drivers who stand ready.
 Food donations are picked up from all across the country, delivered to our facilities, and distributed to those in need.
-As a first responder to The Salvation Army, we can have family food boxes on the road to a disaster site within 24 hours of a request.
+As a front-line supporter of The Salvation Army, we can have family food boxes on the road to a disaster site within 24 hours of a request.
 Each food box has enough food to feed a family of 4 for 4 to 5 days.
 Food items usually include: bagged pasta, spaghetti sauce, Ramen noodles, cereal, granola bars, instant meals (mac n cheese, hamburger helper), cans of soup, canned pasta, canned vegetables, canned fruit, canned meat or peanut butter, toilet paper, paper towels, candies, and a Bible or spiritual devotional book

 Emergency Food Assistance